Cloud Migration – Security Risks and How to Mitigate Them

 Too many user roles and privileges

-Cloud providers have created a massive number of user roles and permissions to make customers benefit from varying organization needs and policies and have granular control over each resource, but failing to understand and assign these roles by the organization’s IT department in line with the organization policies puts most of the applications and data at risk.
+Cloud providers have created a massive number of user roles and permissions to make customers benefit from varying organization needs and policies and have granular control over each resource, but failing to understand and assign these roles by the organization’s IT department in-line with the organization policies puts most of the applications and data at risk.

 Fail to understand shared responsibility model

-Customers have more flexibility in choosing platforms, servers, and software specific to their business needs in the IAAS (Infrastructure-as-a-Service) model, but customer responsibilities around security are greater in this model when compared to other models; in other words, except at the physical layer, cloud customers have responsibilities at every additional layer.
+Fail to understand shared responsibility modelCustomers have more flexibility in choosing platforms, servers, and software specific to their business needs in the IAAS (Infrastructure-as-a-Service) model, but customer responsibilities around security are greater in this model when compared to other models; in other words, except at the physical layer, cloud customers have responsibilities at every other layer.

 Tips to mitigate the cloud migration security risks